Core Concepts

 Service Container & Dependency Injection

-The Dependency Injection (DI) container is a powerful tool for managing class dependencies and performing dependency injection.
+A powerful tool for managing class dependencies and performing dependency injection with type-safe bindings, singletons, and contextual resolution.

 Binding Methods